Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Additional API's and classes can be added to the class definition file as needed with the syntax: '$full_class_name $class_alias'

-NOTE: Only the full registered version of Dpdl allows editing of the class definition file.
-The default 'DpdlEngine lite' configuration contains only the class references of Java Platform JRE 1.5 and Bluetooth JSR-82 API.

 Example:
 ```python